uhellstr/OpenXtalk-gameoflife/README.md

 - Added support for LiveCode 8.0-DP6 and iOS9
 - Added support for FontAwesome fonts and removed all graphical icons from the project to minimize size of app and get rid of all the manual work of creating icons.

 Extra:

 Note: To use fontawesome you need to download and *install* the fonts from https://fortawesome.github.io/Font-Awesome/
       If you build for Mobile devices you need to include the ttf font file in your livecode project by using Copy Files and add the ttf font to the project to have the buttons render correctly.

+The subdirectory Life includes some predefined life-patterns that can be imported into the application thru the import functionality that the application provides.

 Experimental: